 Slack utilised the Zendesk API to let users contact support through a feedback command (/feedback) built into the Slack platform, which seamlessly generates a ticket in the background.
-A sophisticated tagging flow then routes these tickets direct to the right team for handling, significantly reducing response times.
+A sophisticated tagging flow then routes these tickets directly to the right team for handling, significantly reducing response times.

 “We saw our customer base expand and change in the last year or two,” explained Director of Customer Experience Operations Lindsay Schauer.
-“We’re reaching large, mainstream companies, and some of those customers want to pick up the phone.
+“We’re reaching large, mainstream companies and some of those customers want to pick up the phone.
 We want to meet them where they are.”

-Though the majority of inquiries still come through the website’s contact form—about 65 per cent—chat is a growing channel, accounting for about 10 per cent of volume.
+Though the majority of inquiries still come through the website’s contact form—about 65 percent—chat is a growing channel, accounting for about 10 percent of volume.
 “We’re loving chat,” Schauer said.
 “More importantly, our customers are loving chat.
 The response we’re getting has been overwhelmingly positive.”

 “We just ask our customers to tell us what their problem is, and then we’ve learned to interpret that,” Schauer said.

 She added: “There’s all this talk about customer delight in the industry.
-We hopefully provide some of that with our personality and human presence; but we know that customers most want a fast and accurate response.”
+We hopefully provide some of that with our personality and human presence, but we know that customers most want a fast and accurate response.”